There are several types of prescription and nonprescription medications that can be used to treat insomnia.

 Antihistamines—There are many antihistamines available over-the-counter.
 Diphenhydramine is a commonly used antihistamine for insomnia.
 Not all antihistamines are effective for this purpose, especially the newer, nondrowsy antihistamines.

-Pain relievers—These drugs are useful when insomnia is caused by minor pain.
+Pain relievers—Can be useful when insomnia is caused by minor pain.

-The information below relates to hypnotics (sleep medicines), unless stated otherwise.
+The information below relates to prescription sleep medications unless stated otherwise.

 To promote sleep in someone who has insomnia, especially in these cases:

-Avoid overuse and dependence—Benzodiazepines and other sleep medicines may become less effective over time, requiring higher doses to produce effects.
+Avoid overuse and dependence—Benzodiazepines and other sleep medications may become less effective over time, requiring higher doses to produce effects.
 This can lead to dependence.
 Antidepressants and antihistamines present a lower risk for dependency.
+There is no current evidence that melatonin receptor agonists lead to overuse or dependence.

 Do not stop suddenly—When you are discontinuing regular use of a prescription sleep aid, your doctor may gradually lower your dose.
 Stopping abruptly can cause withdrawal.